JYOTI9078/CONTRIB_AUTOMATION/README.md

 - First create a new feature file in _src/test/resources/Features_ folder.
 Right-click on the Features folder and create a new file.
 Give it an appropriate name and make sure the file name ends with _.feature_.
 IntelliJ will automatically detect it as a cucumber feature file (given that you have installed all the plugins correctly).
 - Write your test scenarios in this feature file.
-Refer [Further Reding](#further-reading) to know more about writing test scenarios using Gherkin.
+Refer [Further Reading](#further-reading) to know more about writing test scenarios using Gherkin.
 - Then create a new Java class in _src/test/java/stepdefinitions_.

 ## Further Reading